YADRO-KNS/tatlin.uni-yadro-ansible/docs/tatlin_sp_pool_module.rst

 .. note::
    - Fact pool size may differ from \ :literal:`size`\  value.
 Real size will be returned by module
    - Pool removing takes some time in Tatlin.
 It means that after execution module with state \ :literal:`absent`\  task completes, but pool can still exist.
 Therefore, if new pool is created after removing pool with same name, it needs to be ensure that pool doesn't exists.
-This operation is out of scope of this module. \ :ref:`yadro.tatlin.tatlin\_sp\_pools\_info <ansible_collections.yadro.tatlin.tatlin_sp_pools_info_module>`\  can be used in that case
+This operation is out of scope of this module. \ :ref:`yadro.tatlin\_uni.tatlin\_sp\_pools\_info <ansible_collections.yadro.tatlin_uni.tatlin_sp_pools_info_module>`\  can be used in that case

 ..
 Seealso